marinebon/marinebon.github.io/pages/mou_scar_mbon.md

 <img src="/images/abp_logo_350.png">
 </div>
 <div style="width:60%; float:right; text-align:left; padding-left:2%; font-size: smaller;">
-The Antarctic Biodiversity Portal (biodiversity.aq) is an international effort of SCAR.
+  The Antarctic Biodiversity Portal (<a href="https://www.biodiversity.aq/">biodiversity.aq</a>) is an international effort of SCAR.
 It finds it roots in the Census of Antarctic Marine Life and started in 2005.
 It seeks to increase our knowledge and understanding of Antarctic and Southern Ocean biodiversity.
-The SCAR Antarctic Biodiversity Portal is the regional thematic node of the Ocean Biogeographic Information System (OBIS), the Global Biodiversity Information Facility (GBIF) and works closely together with the Southern Ocean Observation System (SOOS).
+The SCAR Antarctic Biodiversity Portal is the regional thematic node of the Ocean Biogeographic Information System (<a href="http://www.obis.org/">OBIS</a>), the Global Biodiversity Information Facility (<a href="http://www.gbif.org/">GBIF</a>) and works closely together with the Southern Ocean Observation System (<a href="http://www.soos.aq/">SOOS</a>).
 It provides support to publish Southern Ocean biodiversity data and to improve standards and best practices in the collection, management, and publication of marine biodiversity data.

 </div>